1. Introduction

 In the Configuration dialog under Hover, you can set: property group to display, thumbnail visibility, and tooltip opacity (0–100%).

-8. Thickness — live wall-thickness analysis
+8. Thickness — live interactive model-thickness analysis

 Thickness is a live inspection tool that evaluates wall thickness at the cursor position on a part surface.
 It is particularly useful for sheet metal review, thin-walled plastic part inspection, and quick design verification.